It’s a beautiful day to learn about the potential health benefits of sage.

 This makes it a valuable tool in the fight against disease.

-Agaricus mushrooms were also able to fight free radicals.
+📙 Agaricus mushrooms were also able to fight free radicals.
 Here, you can read about how it might be good for your health.

-6. Sage Can Help With Your Digestion
+6. Helps With Digestion

 The rosmarinic acid found in sage can prevent gastric spasms.